PedrelliLuca/ToonTanks/notes.md

 The new class won't appear in the editor until you next restart the project.

 Let's make a PawnTank class and add a SpringArm and Camera components to it!

+## Lesson 139 - Pawn movement input

+You need to change the collisions presets of the capsule components to "block all", if you want sweeping to work.
+Setting it to true in `AddActorLocalOffset` is not enough.
+Then, make sure the capsule component doesn't overlap the floor, or your tank won't move at all!